foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

 .. note::
    Defining Q format in this way, you can guarantee that accumulator is not saturated while a single output is being calculated.
 But the restriction may be loosened if you are sure about your data.
-For example, look at the final fully connected layer above: 9 bits are enough if we do not consider bias addition.
+For example, look at the final fully connected layer above: 9 bits (512 MACs) are enough if we do not consider bias addition.
 Analyze how likely is it that for 1 extra addition result will overflow the defined range.
 Moreover, saturation of results might have a minor effect on the network accuracy.
 ..

 Quantize Weights According to Defined Q-Format